ibexa/documentation-user/docs/content_management/content_versions.md

 It is not available to the visitor and you cannot edit it, but you can create new drafts based on any archived version.

 Finally, **drafts** are versions that have not been published yet.
-There can be many drafts of the same content item.
+There can be many drafts of the same Content item.
-They can be created by the autosave feature, by the reviewer as part of the [editorial workflow](workflow_management/editorial_workflow.md), or when you save
-the work and navigate out of the Content item editing screen to focus on a different task.
+They can be created by the autosave feature, by the reviewer as part of the [editorial workflow](workflow_management/editorial_workflow.md), or when you save the work and navigate out of the Content item editing screen to focus on a different task.

 You can view all versions of a Content item on the Content item details screen,